 Particularly for missions where you’ll need to intercept or assassinate moving targets, you’re going to want fast-attack ‘Mechs that are outfitted with some knockdown power.
 The striker is that platform, and when you’re customising a chassis for this role, think high speed and high DPS.
 A good example here is the 1R variant of the Vindicator – the stock configuration carries a medium laser, LRM-5, and PPC, along with jump jets to quickly change positions.
 Ideally, you’ll want these BattleMechs to be on the quicker side and having enough firepower to be effective in the role means they have to cut back on armor.

 You have your choice of weapons with strikers, but the idea is that you’ll want them at medium range for most fights.
-Grouped medium lasers and autocannons are good choices for strikers, who you can think of as your cavalry.
+Grouped medium lasers and autocannons are good choices for strikers.

 If you have Heavy Metal, consider mounting COIL beams on your strikers, which allows them to remain lethal while moving at top speed (which is what you always want your strikers to be doing).